GeoscienceAustralia/dea-knowledge-hub/docs/data/product/dea-waterbodies-landsat/_history.md

 DEA Waterbodies polygons are named using a geohash as the unique identifier for each polygon.
 A geohash is a representation of the lat/lon coordinates of the centre of each polygon, mapped into a shorter character string.
 Each polygon’s geohash can be converted back to a lat/lon pair to make it easy to locate a waterbody from its geohash alone.

-DEA Waterbodies version 3.0 polygon names remain almost the same as DEA Waterbodies version 2, however, the version number at the end of the geohash has been updated.
+DEA Waterbodies version 3.0 polygon names remain the same as DEA Waterbodies version 2 with the version number at the end of the geohash updated.
 For example, in v2, Kati Thanda was `r4ctum36x_v2`.
 In v3.0 Kati Thanda is `r4ctum36x_v3`.

 ### Changes from DEA Waterbodies v1 to [DEA Waterbodies v2](\data\old-version\dea-waterbodies-landsat-2.0.0)